tanshoku/script-utils/README.md

 ### scan

 Wrapper for scanimage.
 Use `scan -?` for usage info.
-Please notice you might need to change the variables in the file
+Please notice you might need to change the variables in the file for it to work correctly with your particular scanner model.

 ### sd_sleep